Material-Blazor/Material.Blazor/BlazorMdc/Components/Tooltip/MTTooltip.md

 ### Details

--  Adds a tooltip to its render fragment
+-  Takes a render fragment for a tooltip target and another for the tooltip content;
--  Requires that you register an [IIMToastService](xref:S.IMTTooltipService) service and will throw an exception on startup if the service is not found.
+-  The target can be held in either a span or a div depending upon the value of [TooltipType](xref:BlazorMdc.MTTooltip.TooltipType)
+-  Requires service registration and use of [MTAnchor](xref:C.MTAnchor).

 &nbsp;